TSchotter/webserver-tomb/docs/9-mysql-server/sqlite3-server-setup.md

 The `-y` flag automatically answers "yes" to any prompts during installation.

-This command will:
-- Download and install SQLite3 command-line tools
-- Install the SQLite library for programmatic access

 ## Step 4: Verify SQLite Installation

 Check that SQLite was installed correctly: